Logarithmic $\bf{\partial\bar\partial}$-lemma and several geometric applications (with an Appendix joint with Sheng Rao): Warm-up: all

-This leads to the desired result. \end{proof} Similarly to the smooth case, one defines the Hodge operators $*$ and $\sharp$ in our setting, namely, given an $L$-valued $(p,q)$-form $t$, there exists a unique $L^*$-valued $(n-p,n-q)$-form, denoted by $\sharp t$, such that for any $L$-valued $(p,q)$-form $s$, we have
+For certain bidegree types, we obtain the following straightforward corollary, which has already been established in \cite[Corollary 2.23]{CP23b}.
+This result will play a role later in establishing the closedness of twisted logarithmic forms of bidegree $(p,0)$, see Theorem \ref{closed}. \begin{corollary} Assume further that $\qqq_i\geq 0$ for every $i$ and $\varphi_{L,0}$ is a smooth plurisubharmonic function in \eqref{weight}.
+Let $\mathfrak{h}$ be a $\Dt$-harmonic $(n-p,n)$-form with values in $L$.
+Then $D^{\prime}_{h}\mathfrak{h}=D^{\prime *}_{h}\mathfrak{h}=0$. \end{corollary} Similarly to the smooth case, one defines the Hodge operators $*$ and $\sharp$ in our setting, namely, given an $L$-valued $(p,q)$-form $t$, there exists a unique $L^*$-valued $(n-p,n-q)$-form, denoted by $\sharp t$, such that for any $L$-valued $(p,q)$-form $s$, we have

 where $s\wedge\sharp t$ is calculated via the natural pairing $L\otimes L^*\rightarrow\mb C$.
 One then can derive: \begin{proposition}[{\cite[Propositions 2.24 \& 2.25]{CP23b}}] \begin{enumerate} \item Let $t$ be an $L$-valued $(p,q)$-form, smooth in conic sense.
-Then $\sharp t$ is an $L^*$-valued $(n-p,n-q)$ form, also smooth in conic sense (with respect to $(h_{L^*},\omega_{\mathrm c})$). \item Let $t$ be a $\Dt$-harmonic form with values in $L$.
+Then $\sharp t$ is an $L^*$-valued $(n-p,n-q)$-form, also smooth in conic sense (with respect to $(h^*,\omega_{\mathrm c})$). \item Let $t$ be a $\Dt$-harmonic form with values in $L$.
 Then $\sharp t$ is also a $\Dt$-harmonic form with values in $L^*$. \end{enumerate} \end{proposition}

 Cao--P$\breve{\textrm{a}}$un also obtained the conic version of \textit{G\aa rding} and \textit{Sobolev inequalities} together with the \textit{Rellich embedding theorem}.
-As a consequence, they finally got the ``conic Hodge decomposition” as follows. \begin{theorem}[{\cite[Theorem 2.28]{CP23b}}] Let $(L,h_L)$ be a line bundle on $X$ endowed with a metric $h_L$ such that the requirements \eqref{weight} and \eqref{restriction2} are satisfied.
+As a consequence, they finally got the ``conic Hodge decomposition'' as follows. \begin{theorem}[{\cite[Theorem 2.28]{CP23b}}] Let $(L,h)$ be a line bundle on $X$ endowed with a metric $h$ such that the requirements \eqref{weight} and \eqref{restriction2} are satisfied.
 Let $\omega_{\mathrm c}$ be a K\"ahler metric with conic singularities as in \eqref{omega_C}.
 Then we have the following Hodge decomposition

 and